-Nvramrc is a nonvolatile PROM script memory.
-When the PROM reaches the device probing stage, it checks the use-nvramrc? variable, and if it is true, executes the Forth code that resides in nvramrc.
-Otherwise, it calls probesbus, install-console and banner.
+Programming the screen resolution for TurboGX frame buffers must be done in nvramrc, a nonvolatile PROM script memory.
+When the PROM reaches the device probing stage, it checks the use-nvramrc? variable and if it is true, executes the Forth code that resides in nvramrc.
+Otherwise, it calls probe-sbus (for all pre-Ultra systems) or probe-all (for all Ultra systems), install-console, and banner.

-Code Example 1-1 places resolution initialization between the probe-sbus stage and the install-console and banner stages.
+The example in CODE EXAMPLE 1-1 places resolution initialization between the probe-sbus (or probe-all) stage and the install-console stage.

-First probe-sbus is called to probe all devices, so that the device tree is created, and the devices are initialized.
+First probe-sbus or probe-all is called to probe all devices, so that the device tree is created, and the devices are initialized.